andrew/ultimate-awesome/README.md

 - [awesome-xml](https://github.com/StanimirIglev/awesome-xml) - A curated list of awesome XML standards, libraries and resources.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
 - [awesome-kafka-in-clojure](https://github.com/ticean/awesome-kafka-in-clojure) - Awesome information for using Kafka and Confluent Platform in Clojure.
-- [awesome-solana-ai-hackathon](https://github.com/tkorkmazeth/awesome-solana-ai-hackathon) - Welcome to the Solana AI Agent Hackathon repository!
-This resource is your ultimate guide to creating, deploying, and managing autonomous AI agents powered by Solana and cutting-edge tools.
 - [awesome-vuejs-israel](https://github.com/vue-js-israel/awesome-vuejs-israel) - A curated list of Israeli companies & organisations who chose Vue JS.
 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.
 - [Awesome_Few_Shot_Learning](https://github.com/wutong8023/Awesome_Few_Shot_Learning) - Advances of few-shot learning,  especially for NLP applications.